hotmeshio/samples-typescript/README.md

 }
 ```

-Critically, the `hi` function only executes once and the value is memoized by Redis.
+Critically, the `hi` function only executes *once*, and the value is memoized by Redis.
 After 1 week, the function will awaken and use cached data from the previous execution (from last week).

 ### The 'Wait' Workflow

 The `wait` workflow demonstrates HotMesh's ability to respond to external triggers.
 The workflow remains idle, awaiting two specific signals before proceeding.
-This example is particularly useful for understanding how HotMesh handles asynchronous events and external dependencies.
+This example is particularly useful for understanding how HotMesh can incorporate asynchronous events and external dependencies.

 Find the workflow defined in `./services/durable/wait/workflows.ts`: